jconorgrogan/Informational-Constructivism/README.md

     *   **Superposition:** A pattern `G` that could result from multiple, qualitatively different low-cost construction pathways (high `M(G)`) can be thought of as existing in a "superposition" of those potential formative histories until further constraints (akin to measurement) select a specific context.
     *   **Decoherence:** When an observer-shape `Ω` (itself a pattern) interacts with/models another pattern `G`, their joint description `K(Ω,G)` and combined construction `M(Ω,G)` become relevant.
 If distinct "branches" of `G`'s construction lead to very different, distinguishable joint states with `Ω`, interference terms effectively vanish, leading to classical-like probabilities for those branches from `Ω`'s perspective.
 4.  **Hilbert Space Structure via Categorical Construction:**
-    The set of finitely specifiable patterns, with transformations defined by IC's Δ-operators, can form a category (`ΔCat`).
+    The set of finitely specifiable patterns, with transformations defined by IC's Δ-operators (Def.
+0.4), can form a category (`ΔCat`).
 It is conjectured that `ΔCat` possesses properties (such as being a dagger compact closed category) that make it equivalent to the category of finite-dimensional Hilbert spaces (`FdHilb(ℂ)`).
 This derivation (see `05_Development_and_Roadmap/IC_InProgress_Proofs.md`, `01_Core_Axioms_and_Operators/categorytheory.md`) would provide a first-principles grounding for quantum state spaces and operators within IC.

 This appendix indicates that quantum mechanics might not be an ad-hoc addition but an emergent statistical consequence of the fundamental informational nature of Mode_R, particularly how information is specified and how different specification/construction paths contribute to a pattern's overall prevalence.
 Rigorous derivation is complex and an active area of research.